 Our enrichment programme has been designed to enhance the academic curriculum and expose students to a broad range of ideas and activities.
 We aim to provide students with opportunities to develop leadership experience, teamwork, adaptability and transferable skills, as well as engaging in critical thinking.
 Enrichment takes place fortnightly, typically in mixed groups of Year 12 and 13 students.

 Special classes and workshops will be provided on study skills, health, and well-being throughout the year.
 Regular callovers (assemblies) will also provide Sixth Form students with the opportunity to engage with a wide range of issues designed to enhance their understanding of the world around them.

-For the last couple of years The King Alfred School Society has organised and hosted a day of TEDx talks which has featured Sixth Formers among the speakers.
+For the last couple of years, The King Alfred School Society has organised and hosted a day of TEDx talks which has featured Sixth Formers among the speakers.
 Pitching their ideas and refining their talk before performing it in front of an audience is a hugely rewarding experience for our students.
 Find out more here.